 Also, don’t be fooled by the seemingly broken down streets.
 Mexico City is full of pockets of treasures that have yet to be explored.

 Mexico is the shit cause you can get 2 beers, a large water, a soda, 8 tacos, and some chips for $6.
 If you just want the tacos they’re like 50 cents.
 I highly recommend eating off the carts in the streets.
 They are SO GOOD and no you won’t get food poisoning.
 If there is someone sitting next to you, buy their meal too, because chances are those 5 taquitos will cost you $1.
 ONE.
-Also, Mexican Coke, not to be mistaken with Coca-Cola, is made with the purest sugar, not that fake shit they give us in America, and is crack cocaine.
+Also, Mexican Coke, not to be mistaken with Coca-Cola, is made with the purest sugar, not that fake shit they give us in America.

 In addition, I have never met an unfriendly or unhelpful Mexican.
 I love them.
 I love Mexico.
 Mexico is the future.